yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 Mozilla [says](https://blog.mozilla.org/en/products/firefox/firefox-news/firefox-suggest/):

-<blockquote>Firefox Suggest is a new discovery feature that is built directly into the browser.
-Firefox Suggest acts as a trustworthy guide to the better web, surfacing relevant information and sites to help people accomplish their goals.</blockquote>
+> Firefox Suggest is a new discovery feature that is built directly into the browser.
+Firefox Suggest acts as a trustworthy guide to the better web, surfacing relevant information and sites to help people accomplish their goals.

 it continues by saying:

-<blockquote>Firefox already helps people search their browsing history and tabs and use their preferred search engine directly from Firefox’s Awesome Bar.
+> Firefox already helps people search their browsing history and tabs and use their preferred search engine directly from Firefox’s Awesome Bar.
+>

-Firefox Suggest will enhance this by including other sources of information such as Wikipedia, Pocket articles, reviews and credible content from sponsored, vetted partners and trusted organizations.</blockquote>
+>Firefox Suggest will enhance this by including other sources of information such as Wikipedia, Pocket articles, reviews and credible content from sponsored, vetted partners and trusted organizations.

 So Firefox Suggest is an addition to Firefox's Awesome Bar that pulls in information from organizations external to Firefox.